using generative neural nets in keras to create ‘on-the-fly’ dialogue

 Generate some text

-The final part of this is being able to speak something to your computer (or potentially, computer would listen to what you or someone else is saying in some app or extension) and from there get the speech into text form to generate a suggestion of what to follow that sentence with.
+The final part of this is speaking something to your computer (or potentially, having the computer listen to what you or someone else is saying in some app or extension), turning that speech into text, and using it to generate a suggestion for what should follow.

-There’s a few ways to do this but the easiest is to register and get an API key for google speech to text, and install some libraries to be able to use the python speech recognition module
+There are a few ways to do this, but the easiest is to get an API key for Google speech-to-text and install the libraries needed to use the python speech recognition module.

-Use a personal key in the Recognizer to avoid abusing of the built in API token.
-You need to subscribe to a mailing list and then enable the api but it takes about 2 minutes.
+Use a personal key in the Recognizer to avoid abusing the built-in API token.
+You need to subscribe to a mailing list and then enable the API, but it takes about 2 minutes.

 import speech_recognition as sr